mnako/mnako/README.md

 If you work on systems using Japanese kanji characters, check out the [Japanese K/Hanzi Writer Data](https://github.com/mnako/hanzi-writer-data-ja) repo as well.

-I am currently working on bringing ActivityPub streams to static website generators like Hugo.

 <!--
 **mnako/mnako** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.